Admiral Sir

 white, governor of Scarborough-castle, one of the elder brethren of the

-this narrative.
-The title descends to his great nephew, Hugh Palliser Walters,
+title descends to his great nephew, Hugh Palliser Walters, esq.

-esq.
-And he left considerable sums for charitable purposes, with many legacies;
+And he left considerable sums for charitable purposes, with many legacies; but

 An anonymous writer, who

-man, he was found superior to most of his cotemporaries [sic] in maritime
+he was found superior to most of his contemporaries [sic] in maritime skill,

-skill, judicious in his dispositions and decisive in their consequent
+judicious in his dispositions and decisive in their consequent operations; in

-operations; in private life, conciliating in his manners and unshaken in his
+private life, conciliating in his manners and unshaken in his friendships; the

-friendships; the wife and salutary laws which he caused to be enacted for the
+wife and salutary laws which he caused to be enacted for the benefit of his

-benefit of his country, and the comfort and happiness of the poor fishermen in
+country, and the comfort and happiness of the poor fishermen in Newfoundland,

-Newfoundland, during his government of that island, are proofs of a sound mind,
+during his government of that island, are proofs of a sound mind, of a humane

 To this character we have